WICG/Realms-Initialization-Control/README.md

 Once the browser sees the `rica` directive, it knows there is a script the web app requested to load everytime a same origin realm with synchronous access to the main execution environment of the app is formed.

-This might feel like a new mechanizm, but every component of this proposal leans on already existing mechanizms:
+This might feel like a new mechanism, but every component of this proposal leans on already existing mechanisms:

 * Configuring which script to run on every new same origin realm can be based on CSP;
-* Making the browser load those with every new same origin realms before any other code runs within it (whether dictated by its internal document or manipulated by the parent of the realm) can be based on the mechanizm that grants this exact power to browser extensions over web pages ("run_at": "document_start" - perhaps some version of a content script?);
+* Making the browser load those with every new same origin realms before any other code runs within it (whether dictated by its internal document or manipulated by the parent of the realm) can be based on the mechanism that grants this exact power to browser extensions over web pages ("run_at": "document_start" - perhaps some version of a content script?);
 * Canonically enforcing this behaviour on all same origin realms safely can also be based on CSP.

 To help this click, lets put it all together by exploring how this fixes the gap left in the example from before.